jedisct1/libsodium-doc/secret-key_cryptography/aead.md

 There are no plans to support non hardware-accelerated implementations of AES-GCM.

-If portability is not a concern, AES256-GCM is the fastest option.

 ### ChaCha20-Poly1305

 While AES is very fast on dedicated hardware, its performance on platforms that lack such hardware is considerably lower.
 Another problem is that many software AES implementations are vulnerable to cache-collision timing attacks.